JeraldPascual/ccsjdmStudentRegistrationForm/readme.md

 # CCSJDM Student Registration Form App Documentation

 ## Overview
 The Registration App is a web application designed to facilitate CCSJDM student registration for educational institutions.
 It allows students to fill out a registration form with their personal details and submit the information securely.
 The application is built using HTML, CSS, JavaScript, and integrates with Firebase for data storage.

+### Description

+This application utilizes the POST method for form submissions.
+When a user fills out the registration form and submits it, the data is sent to the Firebase Realtime Database using the POST method.
+This method is used to send data to the server to create or update a resource, in this case, registering a new student.

+---

 ## Features
 - **Student Registration Form**: Users can fill out a comprehensive form with their personal details including name, contact information, address, and more.